-Step 7.
-Check the volume of water in the measuring container.
-If the volume in the measuring container is less than the dripper control volume for root zone scheduling, then the moisture below a dripper is unlikely to have reached the bottom of the root zone.
+Check the volume of water in the measuring container at the end of the irrigation event.
+If the volume in the measuring container is less than the dripper control volume, then the moisture below a dripper is unlikely to have reached the bottom of the root zone.
 So reduce the flow rate of the control dripper (to increase the duration of the irrigation event) in preparation for the next irrigation.
-If the volume in the measuring container is more than the dripper control volume for root zone scheduling, then the moisture below a dripper is likely to extend beyond the bottom of the root zone.
+If the volume in the measuring container is more than the dripper control volume, then the moisture below a dripper may extend beyond the bottom of the root zone.
 So increase the flow rate of the control dripper (to decrease the duration of the irrigation event) in preparation for the next irrigation.